Team-Micras/micras_simulation/README.md

 Finally, for debugging the project, the [ROS extension](https://marketplace.visualstudio.com/items?itemName=ms-iot.vscode-ros) for Visual Studio Code must be installed.
 After installing the extension you can press `Ctrl + Shift + D` to open the debug panel and select between the available configurations:

-- `ROS2: Attach` - Attach the debugger to a running ROS2 node
+- `ROS: Attach` - Attach the debugger to a running ROS 2 node
-- `ROS2: Launch` - Opens a dialog box to input the executable name (defaults to `micras_node`) to debug, and launches it with the debugger attached
+- `ROS: Launch` - Opens a dialog box to input the executable name (defaults to `micras_node`) to debug, and launches it with the debugger attached

 ## 🐋 Docker